 INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

-There are two versions of the Fruity Wrapper, Effect & Generator.
-FL Studio will select the appropriate wrapper depending on the plugin type loaded.
+There is a native and a VST wrapper, FL Studio automatically selects the appropriate Wrapper depending on the plugin type loaded.
 There are several control options:

 type of plugin being hosted.
 NOTE: The Save preset as command can be dragged and dropped on a compatible target.

 Opens a Piano roll for the selected channel.

 - Presets - Contains a sub-menu with preset handling options for the effect:

 - Randomize gives random values to the published (i.e. known to FL Studio) plugin settings.
 When enabled, selecting a preset will load a random 50% of the settings, so you can quickly mix

 - Hybridize blends between the previous and next selected preset.

 - Tree Display displays the settings in a 'tree' view.
 The Presets menu is disabled if there is no effect assigned to the plugin slot.

 - Browse presets - Opens the presets menu in the Browser (not all plugins have presets shown here however).